For this part of Puglia, many people choose to stay in either Polignano a Mare or Monopoli. So how do you pick between the two?

 Polignano A Mare

-Polignano a Mare is a picturesque town perched on the Adriatic coast in central Puglia.
-Located 40km southeast of Bari or 40 minutes by train, Polignano a Mare makes for an easy day trip or better yet, a multi-day stopover.
-The town is famous for its towering limestone cliffs, picturesque beaches and its famous son, Domenico Modugno, the singer of the song Volare (or Nel Blu Dipinto di Blu).
+One of my favourite towns in the area, Polignano a Mare is a picturesque town perched on the Adriatic coast in central Puglia.
+Located 40km southeast of Bari or 40 minutes by train, it’s an ideal base for this part of the region.

 Walking along the coast

 With the town perched on the top of limestone cliffs, the surrounding scenery is very dramatic and worth taking in from different vantage points.
 Walking west over the bridge and past Lama Monachile, you’ll find more restaurants and accommodation and the statue of Domenico Modugno (and most likely a crowd!).
 There may or may not be some singing!